Epiq122/ecomm/ecomm-be/docs/project-documentation.md

 Implementation of the FileService interface for handling file uploads and retrievals.

+#### UserService

+Located in: `ca/robertgleason/ecommbe/service/UserService.java`

+Interface defining operations for User management:

+- `registerUser(UserDTO)`: Register a new user
+- `getUserById(Long)`: Get a user by ID
+- `updateUser(Long, UserDTO)`: Update an existing user
+- `deleteUser(Long)`: Delete a user by ID
+- `getAllUsers(Integer, Integer)`: Retrieve all users with pagination

+#### UserServiceImpl

+Located in: `ca/robertgleason/ecommbe/service/UserServiceImpl.java`

+Implementation of the UserService interface with the following features:

+- User registration with role assignment (admin, seller, buyer)
+- Comprehensive validation for user fields
+- Unique constraint enforcement for usernames and emails
+- Error handling and logging
+- Pagination support for user retrieval

+#### AddressService

+Located in: `ca/robertgleason/ecommbe/service/AddressService.java`

+Interface defining operations for Address management:

+- `createAddress(AddressDTO)`: Create a new address
+- `getAddressById(Long)`: Get an address by ID
+- `updateAddress(Long, AddressDTO)`: Update an existing address
+- `deleteAddress(Long)`: Delete an address by ID
+- `getAddressesByUserId(Long, Integer, Integer)`: Retrieve all addresses for a user with pagination

+#### AddressServiceImpl

+Located in: `ca/robertgleason/ecommbe/service/AddressServiceImpl.java`

+Implementation of the AddressService interface with features such as:

+- Validation of address existence before operations
+- Comprehensive error handling
+- Logging of operations and errors
+- Clean transaction management
+- Pagination support for address retrieval

 ### Controllers

 Controllers handle HTTP requests and delegate to services for business logic.